 I hereby declare that this thesis has been composed by me without any assistance and I have not used any sources or tools other than those cited.
-Furthermore I declare that this thesis has not been accepted in any other previous application for a degree.
+Furthermore, I declare that I have acknowledged the work of others by providing detailed references.
+I also declare that this thesis or parts of it have not been accepted in any other previous application for a degree, project or examination.

-Freiburg, May 31, 2012
+Freiburg, June 11, 2012